jacobmellin/goel/README.md

 - Goel lets you define your life goals and will remind you of them regularly at specified intervals.
 - It will regularly ask you what your barriers and achievements you had since the last reminder, so as to give you a sense of what is holding you back and what is facilitating your progress.

-Since possibly any tool can be used wrongly: Please do your own research on productivity and motivation and consult a mental health professional first if you're dealing with mental health issues and think that Goel can help you!
+Since possibly any tool can be used wrongly: Please do your own research on productivity and motivation and consult a mental health professional first if you're struggling with mental health issues and think that Goel can help you!

 ## Installation